 It’s been said that on the first date, there are two things you don’t discuss: politics and religion.
 For generations, the same could be said for one topic in the workplace: how much money you make.
 But now, the Department of Labor is proposing a new rule that would “bar pay secrecy and encourage pay transparency among federal contractors”.

 While it sounds like just another regulation outlining requirements for government contractors, this could help employers take a step in the right direction of avoiding unlawful wage gaps based on race, gender, or other protected class status.
 All things considered, this potential new regulation poses a new way to ensure equality in the workplace, so what could possibly go wrong?

-Three Tips on How to Manage Transparency so that Compensation Doesn’t Lead to Problems in the Workplace:
+Three Tips on How to Manage Transparency (without workplace drama)